haotianteng/BoostNano/README.md

 python BoostNano/setup.py install
 ```
 Install [Pytorch](https://pytorch.org/)
+Boostnano only works with Python < 3.9.
+Tested on Python 3.8 and 3.7.
+Install PyTorch version accordingly.
+We tested Boostnano on Ubuntu 16.04/18.04/20.04, and it should work on other Linux distributions.
+We haven't tested it on MacOS or Windows, but it should work under a conda environment.
+Raise an issue if you found problem running Boostnano on other platform.

 ## Code Example
 Check out the sample code in the Jupyter Notebook Sample.ipynb for how to use the package.